Am3Software/GUIRepo/README_OpenVsp2Matlab.txt

 	* Edit AC

 	If you select an AC from the dropdown menu, clicking on the "Edit AC" button you'll enable to edit the related .vsp3, otherwise a blank scketch pad will be opned.
-	When you have completed your edit, please save the AC in the folder Hangar.
+	When you have completed your edit, please save the AC in the folder Hangar, than click on "Refresh GUI" button to enable the modifications.

- 7) The code automatically recognize the "typeOfTail" field of an aircraft stored in the Hangar.
+ 7) The code automatically recognize the "typeOfTail" fiel of an aircraft stored in the Hangar.
 When you select one of them, please rember always to click on the
     "Save XML" button to enable final modification related to the XML, useful to start the analysis.

  8) The tool check for an upgrade of the file exe called 'importAC'.
 If an update is detected please following instructions